Ray Kelvin

-Raymond Stuart Kelvin CBE (born on 11 December 1955 in north London) is the founder and former chief executive of the retail clothing company Ted Baker.
-He started working in his uncle's menswear shop in Enfield at the age of eleven and founded the Ted Baker brand in 1988 when he opened a shop specialising in men's shirts in Glasgow.
+Raymond Stuart Kelvin CBE (born on 11 December 1955 in north London) is a British fashion designer, the founder and former chief executive of the retail clothing company Ted Baker.
+He founded the Ted Baker brand in 1988 when he opened a shop specialising in men's shirts in Glasgow.
+He left the company in 2019.

 Early life and education

 Kelvin, who is Jewish, grew up in Edmonton, north London, and was educated at JFS.
+He started working in his grandfather's menswear shop in Enfield at the age of eleven.